Good to know

 The 1980s became an era for Old Skool fans to creative.
 Because of its versatile silhouette, the shoe became the perfect canvas for customizable designs and an outlet to be more creative.
 It paved the way for the brand to engrave on its DNA that its shoes are an expression of personalities, opening its doors on the customizable feature in 2004.

 Vans Old Skool transcended the 1990s as it became famous for different markets from skateboarders, celebrities, and hip-hop enthusiasts.
-Teaming up for a long-term partnership with Supreme, Vans made a remarkable moment on the sneaker history by launching the first collaboration called the '96 Old Skool, one of the most covetable pieces among sneakerheads.
+Teaming up for a long-term partnership with Supreme, Vans made a remarkable moment in sneaker history by launching the first collaboration called the '96 Old Skool, one of the most covetable pieces among sneakerheads.

 Pushing the boundaries further, the entry of the millennium connoted to being big on the music scene.
 The growth of the punk scene involved the sneaker into its deep involvement in its culture and a part of the band’s uniform.